fbpx

 My Verdict - The WINNER is Mykonos

-Santorini has volcanic sand and pebble beaches, mostly black, some red and a few white.
+Santorini has volcanic sand and pebble beaches, mostly black, some red and a few whites.
 The white beaches are only accessible by boat.
 Santorini has no soft sandy beaches (like Mauritius or Maldives); you must wear water shoes on most beaches because the pebbles hurt your feet.
 Also, the ocean gets quite deep within a few steps.

 Santorini